 - Create downloadable content (usually featuring a strong call to action).

 - Share quality posts from thought leaders, e.g Richard Branson.

 - Incorporate high-quality video campaigns into their posts.

 - Break content into smaller chunks, e.g. ‘35 LinkedIn tips’.

 The LinkedIn divide

 Another common theme that crops up in the LinkedIn conversation with clients is not knowing what its purpose is.
 Is it simply a medium for recruiters, to steal all your best staff?
 LinkedIn got bad press as a hotbed for recruiters to pinch top talent.
 However, LinkedIn has done a lot to counter this negative image with greater privacy settings, with the ability to keep your connections private.
-However encouraging employees to build quality LinkedIn profiles simply enhances your image as an employer brand.
-If you have a strong LinkedIn strategy your likely to get individuals attracted to finding job opportunities with your company organically, rather than from recruiters.
+However, encouraging employees to build quality LinkedIn profiles simply enhances your image as an employer brand.
+If you have a strong LinkedIn strategy you’re likely to get individuals attracted to finding job opportunities with your company organically, rather than from recruiters.